figtools/figgy.docs/docs/whats-figgy.md

 Figgy establishes a framework for teams of secret owners to securely track, manage, and rotate their secrets in their team’s secure space.
 From that space they can share secrets directly with the applications that need them -- without going through a middle-man.
 No more LastPass, one-time urls, secrets sent over Slack, email, encrypted files, or any of those annoying secret management hoops.
-In a few weeks, when your coworker “Bill” finds new employment, don’t ask yourself, “What secrets passed through Bill that we need to rotate now?”
+In a few weeks, when your coworker "Bill" finds new employment, don’t ask yourself, "What secrets passed through Bill that we need to rotate now?"

 ---
 #### Easily manage and maintain least privilege
-Figgy makes it easy to give both users and applications, the exact amount of access they need and nothing more.
-Figgy's primary features make it easy to scalably maintain and enforce least privilege.
+Figgy makes it easy to give both users and applications the exact amount of access they need and nothing more, and provides a framework for scalably maintaining and enforcing least privilege.
 By following Figgy best practices you can easily maintain appropriate access for users and services while keeping your IAM policies short and sweet.

 ---